xybu/cs590-nfv/experiments/suricata/README.md

 If we switch unit to KBytes, we see that as load increases, Suricata in VM runs slower and slower.

 ![Cumulative Data Decoded in KBytes by Suricata, Bare metal vs Docker](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/data/diagrams/bigFlows.pcap,1-4,eve,Decoded_Bytes_BM_vs_KVM.pdf.svg)

+#### Other Interesting Comparisons

+##### When Memory is a Bottleneck before CPU

+We compare the following setups: Docker with vtap versus VM, 2GB versus 512MB, under 4X load.
+We did test with 1GB memory limit, but it turns out no difference from 2GB limit since VM's CPU bottleneck prevented VM from consuming more memory.
+Therefore we use 512MB memory limit.
+We compare Docker with vtap with VM so that the overhead of macvtap appears on both sides.